Libya's migrant roundup reaches 4,000 amid major crackdown

 The detained were gathered in a facility in Tripoli called the Collection and Return Center, said police Col. Nouri al-Grettli, head of the center.

 He said the migrants have been distributed to detention centers in Tripoli and surrounding towns.
-Libya’s detention facilities are miserable places where migrants have suffered from abuses and severe ill-treatment, according to rights activists.
+Libya’s detention facilities are miserable, overcrowded places where migrants have suffered from abuses and severe ill-treatment, according to rights activists.

 A government official said authorities would “deport as many as possible” of the migrants to their home countries.
 He said many of the detained had lived illegally in Libya for years.
 The official spoke on condition of anonymity because he was not authorized to brief the media.